Our Picks for the Best PayPal Betting Sites

 PayPal Returns to Online Betting

-PayPal was not that interested in online sports betting until 2009.
-The growing industry caught its shareholders’ eyes, and the company decided to return to the online sports betting business.
-It was a tough time considering the implications of the PASPA act, but online bookies were very interested in partnering with PayPal.
-The company only partnered with bookies in legal jurisdictions, focusing on the UK at the time.
-The first company in Europe to accept PayPal transactions was Betfair, a betting exchange which took a different approach to wager than US sportsbooks.
-It gave PayPal a way into an entirely different (yet legit) industry.
+The company only partnered with bookmakers in legal jurisdictions, focusing on the UK at the time.
+The first company in Europe to accept PayPal transactions was Betfair, a betting exchange that took a different approach to wager than US sportsbooks.
+It gave PayPal a way into an entirely different (yet legit) market.

 Quick Paypal Tip